gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-09/index.md

 - You can now disable access logging in the `s3-cloudfront` module using the new `disable_logging` input variable.
-This is useful in regions where CloudFront access logging isn't supported.
+This is useful in regions where CloudFront access logging isn&apos;t supported.